vmaaik/vmaaik.github.io/_posts/2018-8-2-AWS-101-Elastic-Cache.md

 You will be given a scenario where a particular database is under a lot of stress/load.
 You may be asked which service you should use to alleviate this.

 Elasticache is a good choice if your database is particularly read-heavy and not prone to frequent changing.
+(DB)

-Redshift is a good answer if the reason your database is feeling stress is because management keep running OLAP transaction on it etc.
+Redshift is a good answer if the reason your database is feeling stress is because management keep running OLAP transaction on it etc. (Warehousing)

 ------------
 *Notes based mainly on Cloud Guru Course - [AWS Certified Developer](https://acloud.guru/learn/aws-certified-developer-associate-june-2018) and [AWS Whitepapers](https://aws.amazon.com/whitepapers/)*